 You may or may not see a snake, but you’re guaranteed not to see any snipe—on the ground.
 Remember that cryptic coloration?
 Mr. and Ms. Snipe know you can’t see them, and most of the time they won’t fly until they’re pretty sure they’re about to be stepped on.
 A snipe takeoff is hard to believe.
 No matter how long you’ve hunted them, the first two or three of the day always scare the bejeezus out of you.
-The preferred technique from the Snipe Operations Manual is as follows: leap two feet into the air, accelerate, while jinking and dodging, until you reach about 45 mph, then climb to about fifty feet.
+The preferred technique from the Snipe Operations Manual is as follows: leap two feet into the air, accelerate in a straight line until you reach about 45 mph, then climb to about fifty feet.
 All of this takes maybe four seconds if the bird is an especially slow one.
 After the straightaway climb, the bird begins to circle about fifty yards out, making rude noises.
 Sometimes it will fly overhead to take a look.

 Some days you don’t see one bird.
-Snipe are migratory, so sometimes they’re there, and sometimes not.
 Other days, there’s a convention.
 You bag about the same number either way.
-Each one provides about two ounces of strong-tasting breast meat and not much else.
-Some people swear they’re as good as quail.
-Maybe–if you cook them with a bunch of other stuff to kill the flavor.
-A clove of garlic might work.
-In my entire career (I no longer hunt) I got my limit about a dozen times.
-One time I actually got a triple.
-When I tell other snipe hunters that, they give me a look and start to talk about football or some other manly thing.
+Each one provides about two ounces of gamey-tasting breast meat and not much else.
+In my entire career, (I no longer hunt,) I got my limit about three times.
+One time I actually got three birds with three shots out of the same rise.
+When I tell other snipe hunters that, they give me that, “Yeah, OK,” look, and start to talk about football or some other manly thing.